ArminKleinert/NeonLyra/README.md

   - `cdr coded list`s (lists backed by arrays).
 (WIP)
 - 0.2.2
   - Added typechecking for the ruby source with rbs.
+  - Fixed a bug where `cons` locked if the tail was an inifinite sequence.
+- 0.2.3
+  - Fixed a bug where the `reline` history would not load.
+  - Fixed a bug where `#f` and `Nothing` were interpreted as the empty list in `quasiquote`.

 ## Next goals